microsoft/copilot-camp/docs/pages/extend-message-ext/01-nw-teams-app.md

 The core of any Microsoft 365 application is its application manifest.
 This is where you provide the information Microsoft 365 needs to access your application.

 In your working directory called **Northwind** from previous lab , open the [manifest.json](https://github.com/microsoft/copilot-camp/tree/main/src/extend-message-ext/Lab01-Run-NW-Teams/Northwind/appPackage/manifest.json) file in the **appPackage** folder.
-This JSON file is placed in a zip archive with two icon files to create the application package.
+This JSON file is placed in a zip archive with icon files to create the application package.
 The "icons" property includes paths to these icons.

 ~~~json
 "icons": {